 - microscopically aggressive

-- patients with weakened immune systems
+- Certain patients at higher risk due to weakened immune systems or genetic predispositions

-About Mohs Surgery
+How is Mohs Surgery Performed?

 Removing Tissue

-In addition to complete checking of the margins microscopically, the other key part of Mohs surgery is that the surgeon removing the pieces of tissue also acts as the pathologist examining the slides prepared from the tissue for any remaining tumor.
+They examine the slides prepared from the tissue for any remaining tumor.
 If any is identified, this can carefully be marked out on the map, and then any additional pieces of skin can be removed from the patient where necessary.

 The process is then repeated until the skin cancer is completely removed.
 It is at this point that plans for the repair of any wounds left by the removal of the skin cancer can be made to close the wound and let the wound heal.